edoss00/MarshmallowFlush/README.md

 ### Run

-To run the program run the following line in your virtual environment:
+To run the program run the following in your virtual environment:

 ```shell
 python3 app.py